mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 **Exercises:**

-4. Write a command that moves two files called `cs100.rules` and `no.mouse` to a folder called `folder` in your parent's parent directory.
+5. Write a command that moves two files called `cs100.rules` and `no.mouse` to a folder called `folder` in your parent's parent directory.
-5. Write a command that renames the file `cs100` to `bestclassever`.

 Now that you made a new directory, don't you want to see what's inside?